Secure giving through Keela. All giving is tax deductible through HLI.

 For other ways of giving, please, contact us at: dr.paredes.alberto@gmail.com

-All giving is counted as charitable and may receive a receipt from HLI for tax purposes upon request.
+All giving qualifies as charitable and may receive a receipt from HLI for tax purposes upon request [see FAQs].

 Enviados is the name of our ministry.
 Enviados means «those sent«.
 We recognize that God has sent us to different places, always with the purpose of serving a local church, and the Spanish speaking church at large.
 Enviados Ministries provides articles, books, conferences, leadership training, mediation, and counseling among other resources within Spanish speaking church contexts.